naviqore/public-transit-service/CONTRIBUTING.md

 # Contributing

-We appreciate all kinds of contributions.
-The following is a set of guidelines for contributing to this repository on GitHub.
-These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.

-By submitting a contribution to this repository you agree that you do this under the [License](LICENSE) of the repository and certify that you have all the rights to do so.
+Thanks for considering a contribution!
+These are guidelines, not strict rules, so use your best judgment.
+By contributing, you agree to the [License](LICENSE) and confirm you have the rights to your contribution.

 ## Found an Issue?

-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue.
-Including an issue reproduction is the best way to help the team quickly diagnose the problem.
-Screenshots are also helpful.
+- Open an issue with details or reproduction steps.
+Screenshots are helpful.

-You can help the team even more and create a Pull Request with a fix.
+- Even better: submit a pull request with a fix!

 ## Want a Feature?

-You can *request* a new feature by submitting an issue.
-If you would like to *implement* a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.

-Please consider what kind of change it is:

-* For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
-This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
-* **Small Features** can be crafted and directly submitted as a Pull Request.
+- Submit an issue to request a new feature.
+- Want to build it?
+    - **Major Feature**: Open an issue to discuss your proposal first.
+    - **Small Feature**: Open a pull request directly.

 ## Submitting a Pull Request (PR)

-Before you submit your Pull Request (PR) consider the following guidelines:
+Before submitting a PR:

-* Checkout a new branch: `feature/xxx` or `bugfix/xxx`
+1. Create a new branch: `feature/xyz` or `bugfix/xyz`.
-* Create your feature or patch, **including appropriate test cases**.
+2. Add your changes **with tests**.
-* Run tests and ensure that all tests pass.
+3. Run all tests and ensure they pass.
-* Commit your changes using a descriptive commit message that follows our **Commit Message Guidelines**.
+4. Commit your changes using a clear, Conventional Commit message.
-* Push your branch to GitHub.

-* In GitHub, create a pull request to `main`.
-  The PR title and message should as well conform to the Commit Message Guidelines.
+5. Push your branch and open a PR to `main` in GitHub.
+The PR title and message should conform to Conventional Commit guidelines.

 ## Commit Message Guidelines

-This project uses [Conventional Commits](https://www.conventionalcommits.org/) to generate the changelog.
+We follow [Conventional Commits](https://www.conventionalcommits.org/) to automate releases.

-### Commit Message Format
+### Format

 ```
 <type>(<optional scope>): <subject>